Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-active-directory-resource-server-stateless/README.md

 The sample is composed of two layers: vue.js client and Spring Boot RESTful Web Service.
 You need to make some changes to get it working with your Azure AD tenant on both sides.

+### Environment setup
+We need to ensure that this [environment setup][environment-setup] is completed before the run.

 ### Register your application with your Azure Active Directory Tenant

 Follow the guide [here](https://docs.microsoft.com/azure/active-directory/develop/v1-protocols-openid-connect-code#register-your-application-with-your-ad-tenant).